Jieyaa/MyStudio/README.md

 # MyStudio
-I have created this website using HTML and CSS
+I have created this website using HTML and CSS.
 The Hamburger menu button is created only using HTML and CSS